Are Living Benefits Taxable? A Straight Answer (and What to Ask Your Tax Pro)

 Need the basics on living benefits structure first?
 Start here: https://www.careproinsurance.com/term-life-insurance-with-living-benefits

-Disclaimer: Educational information only.
+The information here is educational, not a substitute for advice from a licensed professional.
 Not tax, legal, or medical advice.
 Tax rules can change and depend on individual circumstances and policy language.
 Consult a qualified tax professional.

 Frequently Asked Questions